212 Skip Connections and Residual Learning

 212.1.1 1.1 Depth Should Not Hurt, But It Did

 Empirically, the opposite was observed.
-He and colleagues documented that plain stacked convolutional networks reached a point where deeper variants had higher training error than shallower ones, even though the shallow solution was embeddable in the deep architecture.
+He and colleagues documented that plain stacked convolutional networks reached a point where deeper variants had higher training error than shallower ones, even though the shallow solution was embeddable in the deep architecture (He et al. 2016a).
 A 56 layer plain network underperformed a 20 layer plain network on the training set of CIFAR-10.
 This is the degradation problem: accuracy saturates and then declines as depth grows, and the decline shows up in training error, not just test error.

 212.1.2 1.2 Why It Is Not Overfitting